 I dunno how many of you went, “Hmm… WTF happened to Crowbeak?” after I dropped off the radar, but I just wanted to let yall know that I live.
-During the Rebel Strength Guide contest, I got sick back-to-back with 3-4 different things, so I was down for two weeks straight, then I was finishing up college (successfully graduated!), then working on getting ready to go back to Japan when my dad died.
+During the Rebel Strength Guide contest, I got sick back-to-back with 3-4 different things.
+I was down for two weeks straight.
+Then I was finishing up college (successfully graduated!), followed by getting ready to go back to Japan when my dad died.

 A lot has happened since then and I probably only remember about half of it.
 The first two days were awful — within four hours of my finding out about dad’s death, my cell phone battery had burned out and I had to go get a new one.
-My Mom and brother didn’t get into town for two days, so I was bombarded with decisions that had to be made that they couldn’t really help me with.
-Everything went pretty well and I got to kick back for the two weeks they were here because I’d be having to take care of what was left after they were gone.
+My mom and brother didn’t get into town for two days.
+I was bombarded with decisions that had to be made that they couldn’t really help me with.
+Everything went pretty well and I got to kick back for the two weeks they were here.
+They took over because I’d have to take care of what was left after they were gone.

-A friend of dad’s had called my alma mater — HAHA I CAN SAY THAT NAO! :D — trying to find me, so I knew when I got a call from the Dean of Students saying that K.S. was trying to reach me about something urgent that dad must’ve been critically injured or killed.
-I knew he was on a 16-hour motorcycle trip the day before and assumed that he’d been killed in a crash, but it turned out that he rode almost 800 miles (wearing a helmet for once, since he was riding through Canada down towards Juneau) and dropped dead in a parking lot.
+A friend of dad’s had called my alma mater — HAHA I CAN SAY THAT NAO! :D — trying to find me.
+I knew when I got a call from the Dean of Students saying that K.S. was trying to reach me about something urgent that dad must’ve been critically injured or killed.
+He was on a 16-hour motorcycle trip the day before.
+I assumed he’d been killed in a crash, but it turned out that he rode almost 800 miles (wearing a helmet for once, since he was riding through Canada down towards Juneau) and dropped dead in a parking lot.
 The nice thing about this is that it was so very in character.
 The bad thing was that he died in Canada, which complicated the process of getting his death certificate processed.

 Anyway, the “funeral” service was fantastic.
-We didn’t know what exactly Dad wanted to happen when he died, but he’d talked idly about it a couple of times with random people, so we were able to piece together a bit.
-He wanted a celebration of life rather than open casket boohoos, so we preceded the funeral with a motorcycle escort/funeral procession from the funeral home to the crematorium. :D Let me just say… hundreds of motorcycles.
-In the grand tradition of Pics or it Didn’t Happen, I offer a video someone took at the start of the procession: http://vimeo.com/25532020.
+We didn’t know what exactly Dad wanted to happen when he died.
+He’d talked idly about it a couple of times with random people, so we were able to piece together a bit.
+He wanted a celebration of life rather than open casket boohoos.
+We followed the funeral with a motorcycle escort/procession from the funeral home to the crematorium. :D Let me just say… hundreds of motorcycles.
 Two and a half minutes of motorcycles getting in line.

-One thing he wanted was to have his body shot out of a cannon, but that’s illegal in Alaska because it’s considered desecration of the remains.
-We’re currently trying to arrange to have his ashes put in a cannonball and shot out of a cannon, with finding a cannon being the main hurdle.
+One thing he wanted was to have his body shot out of a cannon.
+Unfortunately, that’s illegal in Alaska because it’s considered desecration of the remains.
+We’re currently trying to have his ashes put in a cannonball and shot out of a cannon.
+Finding a cannon is the main hurdle.
 We haven’t had time to worry about it, what with trying to sort out his very messy affairs.